-Autonomy is a electronic recordkeeping repository application that meets the DoD5015.2 STD-certification used by ARC.
+HP Content Manager is an electronic recordkeeping repository application that meets the DoD5015.2 STD-certification used by ARC.
 Hard copy data records are kept in folders and/or binders on-site for one or two years.
 When hard copy data records are ready to be transferred off-site, they are either stored in boxes or they are scanned and stored electronically.

 Data records that will be retained in hard copy are packed into boxes and sent to off-site storage.
-Prior to sending the boxes off-site, a description of the data being stored in the box, including the box's latest document date, and approved retention authority is entered into Autonomy.
+Prior to sending the boxes off-site, a description of the data being stored in the box, including the box's latest document date, and approved retention authority is entered into HP Content Manager.
 Fiscal Service's Records Management Office approves the box for storage and produces a label that is placed on the box.
 The label includes a unique box number, bar code and box description.
 The destruction date is calculated using the approved retention period and the latest document date.

-Hard copy data records may also be scanned and metadata is recorded in Autonomy.
-Data records are stored in Autonomy folders based on the data's calculated destruction date using the approved retention period and the latest document date.
+Hard copy data records may also be scanned and metadata is recorded in HP Content Manager.
+Data records are stored in HP Content Manager folders based on the data's calculated destruction date using the approved retention period and the latest document date.
 This method provides for quicker access to archived data.